 Model Business Corporation Act, corporate governance, corporate law, shareholder rights, shareholder activism, corporate boards

 Fairfax, Lisa, "The Model Business Corporation Act at Sixty: Shareholders and their Influence" (2011).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2444.